 A stunning World War II story that concentrates on three women from different backgrounds, who carry distinctive personalities and develop a close friendship while working for the British allied code-breaking operation during the second world war.

 However, soon after, they tear apart by secrets and disloyalty.
-An immersive historical fiction for your book club.
+An immersive historical fiction worth adding in among other popular book club books.

 Readers: Prepare to be swept away by The Rose Code.
 A richly deserved tribute to the WWII codebreakers of Bletchley Park, Kate Quinn’s latest novel is a tour de force.
 Exhaustive research, vibrant characters, and pulse-pounding suspense combine in a riveting tale destined to be a book club favorite.
 I absolutely loved it.” — Kristina McMorris, New York Times bestselling author of Sold on a Monday